The EditPros team answers 10 frequently asked questions about editing, proofreading and preparing manuscripts for book preparation.

-For which types of documents and in which subject areas do you have writing, editing and proofreading experience?
+For which types of documents and in which subject areas do you have editing, proofreading and formatting experience?

-During the 26-year history of EditPros, we have written and edited content on widely divergent subject matter for a variety of clients encompassing medical and nursing education and clinical practice, mental health, urban development, the legal professions, agricultural research, food processing, public transportation, civil engineering, construction, property management, and other fields.
+During the past three decades at EditPros, we have prepared and edited written content on widely divergent subject matter for a variety of clients encompassing medical and nursing education and clinical practice, mental health, urban development, the legal professions, agricultural research, food processing, public transportation, energy consulting, civil engineering, construction, property management, and other fields.
 Subject matter expertise resides with our clients.
-Our role as writers, editors and proofreaders is to help our clients succinctly and persuasively articulate the messages they want to convey.
+Our role as editors and proofreaders is to help our clients succinctly and persuasively articulate the messages they want to convey.